 Works from the collection may be offered for loan to other museums and galleries.
 Please see Ben Uri’s loans policy.
 If your request falls inside the criteria listed, please contact Collections.

 Viewing the collection online

-The online collection currently highlights the work of around 200 artists in the collection.
+The online collection currently highlights the work of many of the artists in the collection.
 Go to the online gallery to browse by artist.

 There is also an A-Z listing of all of the artists featured in Ben Uri’s collection, which gives you an idea of the breadth and range of the collection.
 Over the coming months we will be adding all works to the online collection, along with biographies on artists, educational resources and other features.
 If you would like to receive news updates about these or any other developments, sign up now to our mailing list.